SunsetSparkNYC/voxbloom.org/_posts/2013-04-09-gaelen-the-computer-programist.md

 programist. **

 A computer programist?
-That sounds so much better than computer programmer, which was is people nornmally say.
+That sounds so much better than computer programmer, which was is people normally say.
 Thank you, it was a pleasure.